 How will you make sure that this card is recognised by supermarkets, the police and other organisations?

-Along with Welsh Government and other partners, we are working with the police, retailers and transport providers to encourage them to recognise this card.
+Along with Welsh Government and other partners, we have been working with the police, retailers and transport providers to encourage them to recognise this card.

 The card is being promoted by ourselves through a number of communication channels, Welsh Government and many of our partners involved in social care in Wales.